googlefonts/glyphsets/GLYPHSETS.md

 > The symbols ✅ and 🛑 above denote whether or not this glyphset is available as part of Fontbakery's `shape_languages` check.

-> [!NOTE]
-> There are other glyphsets covered under the old approach that are still available in [/GF_glyphsets](/GF_glyphsets) but are not part of this document and not available to Fontbakery's `shape_languages` check.

 ## GF Arabic Core